Patent Ductus Arteriosus Imaging

 Magnetic Resonance Imaging

 The value of MRI is limited in children, in whom echocardiography is almost always adequate to evaluate for PDA.
-However, in adults with restricted acoustic access, echocardiography may not be possible.
-Larger PDA can be seen on spin-echo images, breath-hold MRA, or cine MRA (all of which are seen in the images below).
-The flow disturbance produced by even small PDA in the pulmonary artery is visible as signal loss on cine MRA.[6, 7] Flow disturbance is demonstrated best using sagittal cine MRA through the distal aortic arch and left pulmonary artery.
+However, in adults with restricted acoustic windows, echocardiography may not be possible.
+Larger PDA can be seen on spin-echo images, breath-held MRA, or cine MRA (all of which are seen in the images below).
+The flow disturbance produced by even a small PDA in the pulmonary artery is visible as signal loss on cine MR. [11, 12] Flow disturbance is demonstrated best using sagittal cine MR through the distal aortic arch and left pulmonary artery.

 Although a PDA can be calcified, spin-echo MRI does not demonstrate calcification in this position.
-Filling in of the aortopulmonary window is a sign in adults.
+Soft tissue may be seen in the aortopulmonary window.
 In the first year of life, thymus tissue often obliterates the aortopulmonary window, which makes this an unhelpful sign.
 Ductus arteriosus aneurysm is a rare finding on echocardiography or any other imaging technique.

 Although a PDA must be fairly large to be visualized on MRI or conventional MRA, detection of the flow void caused by turbulent flow passing through the ductus into the pulmonary artery is a sensitive and reliable method for diagnosis.
-The only realistic circumstance in which this may not occur is in patients with pulmonary hypertension in whom the pulmonary artery pressure equals the aortic pressure and no shunt is present.
+This may not be visualized in patients with pulmonary hypertension in whom the pulmonary artery pressure equals the aortic pressure and no shunt is present.

 Previous